 Each of the publications below originally appeared in print.
 Here, we make them available as PDFs.
 They require Adobe Reader.
 You are welcome to duplicate them.

-Making Writing Essential to Teens Lives |
+Making Writing Essential to Teens Lives | |

-| Literacy is a key factor in determining whether students fail or succeed academically, and our nation's teachers are painfully aware of the crisis point that students now occupy.
+Literacy is a key factor in determining whether students fail or succeed academically, and our nation's teachers are painfully aware of the crisis point that students now occupy.
 When students are alienated from academic subject matter, how might we draw them in to writing as a space to grow and shine, and to communicate?
 This 73-page PDF of our website feature on teen writing includes interviews with inspiring teachers, tips, and a diverse collection of student writing projects from across the country—all with a public audience in mind.
 (April 2006) | |

-A Guide to Creating Teen-Adult Conversations in Your Community |
+A Guide to Creating Teen-Adult Conversations in Your Community | |

-| Since the publication of our book What We Can't Tell You: Teenagers Talk to the Adults in Their Lives (Next Generation Press, May 2005), WKCD has traveled the country co-hosting with MetLife Foundation and local organizations, public forums that promote honest conversations between teenagers and adults.
-Along the way, we have been struck by the absence of public occasions where adults and young people can find common ground across the divide that separates them.
+After the publication of our book What We Can't Tell You: Teenagers Talk to the Adults in Their Lives (Next Generation Press, May 2005), WKCD traveled the country co-hosting with MetLife Foundation and local organizations, public forums that promoted honest conversations between teenagers and adults.
+We were continuously struck by the absence of public occasions where adults and young people can find common ground.
 For those who would like to join us in creating public conversations between teens and adults on issues that matter to both, we have created a free 40-page guide filled with sample panel discussions, interactive exercises, handouts, tips, resources, and readings.
 (October 2005) | |

-Students as Allies in Improving Their Schools |
+Students as Allies in Improving Their Schools | |

-| What if teachers and students became steady allies rather than frequent adversaries in their daily classroom encounters?
+What if teachers and students became steady allies rather than frequent adversaries in their daily classroom encounters?
 With support from MetLife Foundation, What Kids Can Do has explored this question for several years in an initiative called "Students as Allies."
 In Chicago, Houston, Oakland, Philadelphia, and St. Louis, WKCD has collaborated with teams of students and teachers organized by a local non-profit intermediary.
 The efforts in each city include several parts: helping students conduct survey research about their own schools, then supporting dialogue and constructive action around the research results, while nurturing youth leadership all along the way.
 (December 2004) | |

-First Ask, Then Listen: How to Get Your Students to Help You Teach Them Better |
+First Ask, Then Listen: How to Get Your Students to Help You Teach Them Better | |

-| This short manual describes the process and questions behind WKCD's book Fires in the Bathroom.
+This short manual describes the process and questions behind WKCD's book Fires in the Bathroom.
 It offers prompts and exercises for teachers wanting to start a dialogue with theirown students.
 (September 2003)

 |